York, Newcastle and Berwick Railway: Hartlepool Dock and Railway

 The Hartlepool Dock and Railway (HD&R) was built to take coal from central County Durham mines to the docks at Hartlepool.
 A private bill was presented to Parliament seeking permission to build the railway and royal assent was given to the Hartlepool Dock and Railway Act 1832 (2 & 3 Will.
 4. c. lxvii) on 1 June 1832.
 The line was 14 mi long with 9+1/4 mi of branch line, and 65 acres of land for docks; a later act of Parliament, the Hartlepool Dock and Railway (Durham Branch) Act 1834 (4 & 5 Will.
 4. c. lvi) gave authority for a branch to the City of Durham and the use of stationary engines.
 The line was not built beyond Haswell after no assurances could be obtained from the owners of Moorsley and Littletown collieries that they would use the line to send coal to Hartlepool.
 Services ran between Thornley pit and Castle Eden after January 1835; on 23 November that year the first train ran the 12+1/4 mi between Haswell and Hartlepool.
 By the end of that year there was 14+1/2 mi of line operational.

 The Great North of England, Clarence and Hartlepool Junction Railway (GNEC&HJR) was a 8+1/2 mi extension of the HD&R from Wingate to the Great North of England Railway at Ferryhill and the Clarence Railway at Byers Green.
 An act of Parliament, the Great North of England, Clarence and Hartlepool Junction Railway Act 1837 (7 Will.
 4 & 1 Vict. c. xcv), was obtained on 3 July 1837 and the line opened to Kelloe Bank in 1839.
 The GNEC&HJR had neglected to obtain powers to cross the Clarence Railway's Sherburn branch and returned to Parliament after failing to come to agreement with the Clarence.
 Royal assent was given to the Great North of England, Clarence and Hartlepool Junction Railway Act 1843 (6 & 7 Vict. c. lxxxii) which included powers for a bridge over the line, but the Clarence Railway still refused to cooperate building it, so it was 1846 before the railway was completed.
-The York and Newcastle Railway leased the HD&R and GNEC&HJR from 12 August 1846, and both were amalgamated with the York, Newcastle and Berwick Railway on 22 July 1848.
+The York, Newcastle and Berwick Railway (YN&BR) leased the HD&R and GNEC&HJR from 18 December 1848, authorised by the York, Newcastle, and Berwick Railway (Hartlepool Dock and Railway, &c.
+Leasing) Act 1848 (11 & 12 Vict. c. lxxxi), and after the YN&BR was renamed the North Eastern Railway, the HD&R was amalgamated with it by the North-eastern Railway Company's (Hartlepool Dock and Railway Amalgamation) Act 1857 (20 & 21 Vict. c. xxxiii).